ilupoS/project-webApp/README.md

 ### MongoDB and Mongoose
 For database I have chosen MongoDB which is document orianted database program.
 To model this data I have usen mongoose, because it simplifies how to implement saving data to database.

+## Features and points
+Only basic features are implemented.
+Because of that my aim is 25 points.